N2CON TECHNOLOGY

 What "unknown device" risk looks like

-- Rogue Wi-Fi: a consumer router plugged into the network, creating an unmanaged entry point.
+• Rogue Wi-Fi: a consumer router plugged into the network, creating an unmanaged entry point that anyone nearby can connect to.

-- Drop-in laptops: a contractor laptop on a switch port with no management controls.
+• Drop-in laptops: a contractor laptop on a switch port with no management controls, no endpoint protection, and no visibility.

-- IoT surprises: devices added over time (printers, cameras, TVs) that are never inventoried or patched.
+• IoT surprises: devices added over time (printers, cameras, TVs, smart displays) that are never inventoried, never patched, and often forgotten.

 Related: Zero Trust (device posture), DLP (USB and data movement), and BYOD (phones and unmanaged endpoints).